Yulia Gurkovska: Political activist

 Gurkovska participated in the dissident movement in Bulgaria as a member of the Public Committee for Environmental Protection of Ruse, the Club for Glasnost and Reconstruction and the Committee for National Reconciliation.

 She served as the chief of staff to President Zhelyu Zhelev (1992–1996) and resigned after losing the primaries.
-After that, she was a member of the Management Board and program director of the Center for Liberal Strategies in Sofia (1996–2001).
+After that, she was a member of the Management Board and program director of the Centre for Liberal Strategies in Sofia (1996–2001).

 Gurkovska died of cancer on 4 December 2001.
-Since 2002, the Center for Liberal Strategies has held annual “Ju” memorial lectures in her memory.
+Since 2002, the Centre for Liberal Strategies has held annual DJU memorial lectures in her memory.